AdobeDocs/campaign-classic.en/help/interaction/using/distributed-architectures.md

 >
 >When installing the package, the **long** type fields of the **nms:proposition** table such as the proposition ID, become **int64** type fields.
 This type of data is detailed in the [this section](../../configuration/using/schema-structure.md#mapping-the-types-of-adobe-campaign-dbms-data).

-The data retention duration must be configured on each instance (via the **[!UICONTROL Data purge]** window in the deployment assistant).
+The data retention duration must be configured on each instance (via the **[!UICONTROL Data purge]** window in the deployment wizard).
 On execution instances, this period must correspond to the historical depth necessary for typology rules (sliding period) and eligibility rules to be calculated.

 On the control instances: